mathiasconradt/snyk-csv-to-pdf/README.md

 mvn install
 ```

+The build creates a fat jar with all dependencies included.

 ## Usage
 ```
 java -jar snyk-csv-to-pdf-x.y-jar-with-dependencies.jar </path/to/csv/file.csv>
 ```

-Make sure that either the report template snyk.jrxml or snyk.jasper (compiled report) exists in the current directory.
+Make sure that either the report template `snyk.jrxml` or the compiled report `snyk.jasper` exists in the current directory.

 Example:
 ```